hesseljw/NeuralOperatorLEE/README.md

 ```

 `data_sample/` contains **small HDF5 examples** intended to validate that the pipeline runs end-to-end.
 They are not intended to reproduce the quantitative results in the manuscript.
-The full Sobol-sampled HDF5 datasets used to produce the paper results are not included in this repository.
-They are available from the authors upon reasonable request.

 ---

 ## Data and representation